This post is sponsored Pilot Corporation of America (Pilot Pen).

 Also, take time throughout the year to donate extra items and trash unusable things you no longer need.
 If you take a few minutes here and there to do this, you won’t be faced with an overwhelming task at a later date (which will inevitably get put off until the last possible second).

 I probably could go on and on dispensing organizing tips, but I’ll leave it at that for now.
 If you struggle with organization or just want to be more self-motivated, try implementing a few of these ideas and let us know how it goes.
 Also, comment below and let me know what keeps YOU organized!

 And remember, next time you need pens for your office or tools to brighten up your planner, be sure to check out the Pilot G2 pens and their array of beautiful colors.
 You can find them at major retailers such as Target and Walmart.
-While you’re at it, join the G2 Overachievers Club from Pilot Pen and Target and enter to win a $5,000 Target shopping spree and a year’s supply of G2 pens.
+While you’re at it, join the G2 Overachievers Club from Pilot Pen and Target and enter to win The $1,000 Ultimate Overachiever’s Shopping Spree.